 - Baylis, Kathy, Fullerton, Don and Shah, Payal.
 What drives forest leakage?
 In preparation.

-- Ando, Amy W., Mallory, Mindy, and Shah, Payal.
+- Ando, Amy W., Mallory, Mindy, Shah, Payal and Guntenspergen, Glenn.
 Portfolio analysis with spatial targeting and projects to reduce effects of climate change.
 In preparation.

 - Shah, Payal, Dissanayake, Sahan, T. M., and Nunes, Paulo.
 Choice experiment study of the marine environment of Okinawa.
 In preparation.